 Hoo Jian Li is an Engineering Product Development student in his senior year at the Singapore University of Technology and Design (SUTD).
 He is part of the Integrated Bachelors & Masters Technology Entrepreneurship Programme, known as STEP, which comprises one year of overseas study in the U.S. and China, as well as a summer internship with a focus on entrepreneurship.
-The U.S. experience places students in our International Diploma Program (IDP) in Entrepreneurship (8-month program).
+The U.S. experience places students in our professional certificate in Entrepreneurship.
 The program is divided up into 15 weeks of studies culminating in a certificate, followed by an exclusive summer internship in the San Francisco Bay Area.

-Jian Li documented his first few days as an IDP student in Berkeley, so we're sharing his photos and experience with you below, in his own words.
+Jian Li documented his first few days as an professional certificate student in Berkeley, so we're sharing his photos and experience with you below, in his own words.